cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 # Agents and Their Applications

-Agents in Smolagents manage task execution by processing prompts and taking appropriate actions, such as calling tools or generating and executing code.
-Below are the agents smolagents has to offer, each suited for different use cases for more details, read the [agents documentation](https://huggingface.co/docs/smolagents/v1.6.0/en/reference/agents) for smolagents.
-And this guide provided by Hugging Face is helpful for [building good agents](https://huggingface.co/docs/smolagents/tutorials/building_good_agents)
+Agents in smolagents manage task execution by processing prompts and taking appropriate actions, such as calling tools or generating and executing code.
+Below are the agents smolagents has to offer, each suited for different use cases.
+To understand the differences between the agents, read the [agents documentation](https://huggingface.co/docs/smolagents/v1.6.0/en/reference/agents) for smolagents, and this guide provided by Hugging Face is helpful for [building good agents](https://huggingface.co/docs/smolagents/tutorials/building_good_agents).

 Models are used in each Agent (except ManagedAgent), it is assumed that you have set up the model properly from the setup section.
 The models are what allow the agents to reason with human readable text.